 2. Take care of your Emotional Life

-I know that my emotional health is a daily discipline I cannot neglect.
-It’s like going to the gym or brushing my teeth, an everyday thing.
+Emotional health is a daily discipline we cannot neglect.
+It’s like going to the gym or brushing our teeth, an everyday thing.
 Many of us grew up in homes that repressed emotions, we didn’t learn healthy ways of expressing them or weren’t allowed to express them.
-They became deeply buried and only explode out in the worst of times when we get triggered and can’t hold them in any longer or we manage to continue to hold them in which causes all kinds of physical, mental and emotional problems.
-This is a big part my work, helping people break free of those stuck and buried emotions.
+They became deeply buried and only explode out in the worst of times when we get triggered and can’t hold them in any longer or we manage to continue to hold them in which causes physical, mental and emotional problems.

-If we don’t acknowledge, witness and heal the trauma in our life (no matter how big or small), it can cause problems in our careers, in the quality of our relationships, chronic diseases, depression, and Alzheimer’s.
-If you are struggling with doing this on your own, seek help in finding out what your core beliefs are about yourself that are held in your subconscious and how to change them if needed.
+To feel healthier and happier we need to acknowledge and heal any repressed trauma in our life (no matter how big or small).
+Trauma can cause problems in our careers, in the quality of our relationships, chronic diseases, depression, and Alzheimer’s.
+If you are struggling with doing this on your own, seek help in finding out what your core beliefs are about yourself that are held in your subconscious and how to change them.
 Your deeply held core beliefs affect your emotions and your reactions to everything.

-95% of our life is run by our subconscious, we can ’will’ things to happen just so much before the subconscious takes over and we start repeating negative programming.
-Once these are healed, your subconscious will be able to accept and believe positive affirmations which will help you be able to create your ideal life.
+95% of our life is run by our subconscious, we can ’will’ things to happen just so much before the subconscious takes over and we start sabotaging.
+Once these core beliefs are transformed, your subconscious will be able to accept and believe positive affirmations so you are free to create your ideal life.

 3. Develop and use your mind by: